- RMG Wordsmith

-From Pre-approval to Getting the Keys – Your Step By Step Guide
+From Pre-approval to Getting the Keys – Your Step-By-Step Guide

-After diligently saving your pennies and carefully managing your credit to be as strong as possible you are finally ready to start house hunting for that perfect dream home.
+After diligently saving your pennies and carefully managing your credit to be as strong as possible, you are finally ready to start house hunting for that perfect dream home.
 Between you and your new life lies the seemingly terrifying mortgage process.
-So let’s go over what you can expect so there are no surprises along the way.
+So let’s go over what you can expect, so there are no surprises along the way.

 This list is the very least of what you may be asked for.
 If you are self-employed, separated, previously bankrupt, new to Canada, receive bonuses or many other scenarios, then you will likely be asked for much more.
 Given the current state of the economy and the record levels of attempted mortgage fraud, the banks have to be very careful these days.

-The other real benefit to the preapproval is that you can house hunt with confidence knowing that your entire situation has been assessed.
+The other real benefit to a preapproval is that you can house hunt with confidence knowing that your entire situation has been assessed.
 You will not look at homes out of your price range either, which can save you the heartache of falling for a home you cannot afford.
 It also makes your offer very strong if you find yourself in a competition with another buyer.

-2. Approval Hopefully you provided the bulk of the paperwork for the preapproval but, you may be asked for updated information such as a more recent paystub or bank statement.
+Hopefully you provided the bulk of the paperwork for the preapproval but, you may be asked for updated information such as a more recent paystub or bank statement.

 At this point, your application is reassessed by the lender.
 They will take a look at the property you are purchasing and make sure it fits their guidelines.
-Then it is sent off for mortgage default insurer approval and once then, you will get the official approval to sign.
+Then it is sent off for mortgage default insurer approval and once approved, you will get the official approval to sign.
 Make sure that you do not remove the financing condition until all lender conditions are met.
 Your mortgage professional will tell you when that is.

-3. Final steps Once you have met all of the conditions, the lender will send the paperwork over to the lawyer’s office.
+Once you have met all of the conditions, the lender will send the paperwork over to the lawyer’s office.
 It takes the lawyer a few days to get things ready for you to sign and when you go, you will be asked for:

 • Balance of the down payment in the form of a bank draft • 2 forms of ID • Void cheque